South Sudan: The History of a Young Country in Crisis

 An Epidemic of Orphans

 A staggering amount of South Sudan’s children have become orphans.
-It’s estimated at least 60 percent of South Sudan’s two million refugees are orphaned children.
-More arrive daily to escape the violent warfare in Sudan.
+It’s estimated that half of South Sudan’s two million refugees are children, and at least 60 percent of those are abandoned or orphaned.

 Education Crisis

-Seventy percent of the nation’s children don’t regularly attend school, with South Sudan having one of the worst literacy rates in the world.
-For women it’s even worse.
-Literacy among women and girls is estimated at just 28 percent of the population, according to UNESCO.
+Seventy percent of the nation’s children don’t attend school, with South Sudan having the third worst literacy rate in the world.
+Seventy percent of the country’s adults cannot read or write.
+Literacy among women and girls is even worse, with a dismal 84 percent of girls over age 15 being considered illiterate – one of the lowest literacy rates globally.

 I want to helpFood Insecurity

-Now the nation is facing an even more timely crisis: the threat of catastrophic food insecurity on a level that’s feared to escalate into an epic humanitarian tragedy.
-Nearly 8 million people are predicted to suffer severe malnourishment this year and face starvation – that’s 2 out of every 3 men, women, and children living in South Sudan.
-The hunger crisis worsens as war in Sudan’s capital is wreaking widespread displacement in the nation.
-Hundreds of thousands have fled – many to South Sudan – while others remain stranded in a wartorn country whose infrastructure is crumbling further with every airstrike and bombing raid.
+The nation now faces an even more timely crisis: the threat of catastrophic food insecurity on a level feared to escalate into an epic humanitarian tragedy.
+Nearly 8 million people are predicted to suffer severe malnourishment this year – that’s 2 out of every 3 men, women, and children living in South Sudan.
+Famine has been declared across the northern border in Sudan, where deaths from starvation are already happening.

-Experts fear 2023 may see the worst food crisis in South Sudan since its existence as a nation.
-A lethal combination of floods, drought, cuts in international aid, internal violence, shipment interruptions from the war in Ukraine, and a flood of refugees from Sudan have all multiplied to decimate the food supply and inflate prices of existing product to unattainable levels.
+A lethal combination of floods, drought, cuts in international aid, internal violence, and trade route interruptions from war in Ukraine have all multiplied to decimate the food supply, and inflate prices of existing product to unattainable levels.
+An influx of refugees coming into South Sudan has put an even greater strain on meager food supplies.

 Creating Hope

-But we are no stranger to responding to crises in Sudan and South Sudan.
+But we are no stranger to responding to crises in the region.
 Since 1998, Sudan Relief Fund has been on the ground working tirelessly to provide lifesaving help to people in desperate circumstances, and to lay the groundwork for long term solutions.

 How You Can Help

 Together, it’s remarkable what can be accomplished, even in the face of such challenges.
 Sudan Relief Fund supports projects such as hospitals, schools, children’s homes, trauma rehabilitation centers, food and clean water initiatives, among many others.
-We’ve had the privilege of seeing lives saved, communities turned around, hearts restored and hope created for a better future.
+We’ve had the privilege of seeing lives saved, communities turned around, hearts restored, and hope created for a better future in this nation.

-All of these programs are made possible by donor support and prayers.
-With your help, we can continue our mission to save lives, relieve suffering, and bring transformational aid to people in desperate need.
+Each of these programs are made possible by donor support and prayers.
+With your partnership, we can continue our mission to save lives, relieve suffering, and bring transformational aid to people in desperate need.

 Your gifts are changing lives and making a lasting impact for families in a forgotten part of the world.
-If you would like to help in this vital work, go here to learn how easy it is to make an incredible difference.
+If you would like to take part in this vital work, learn how easy it is to make an incredible difference.

 I want to helpWould you like to pray with us?
 Sign up for our email prayer group.
 You’ll receive weekly emails sharing important needs to pray for, and join a faith community around the globe praying for people in this forgotten part of the world.